The hidden structure of innovation networks

 In order to assess how the structure of collaborations shapes the technological influence, we implement two algorithms for detecting mesoscale structures, i.e. the maximization of the modularity and the minimization of BIC, instantiated with the SBM and the dcSBM.

-As fig.~\ref{fig:inventors_top500} shows, modularity maximization leads to identify clusters of densely-interconnected actors; the minimization of BIC instantiated with the SBM, on the other hand, leads to a sharper distinction between hubs and peripheral actors, a picture that is further refined by instantiating BIC with the dcSBM.
+As Fig.~\ref{fig:inventors_top500} shows, modularity maximization leads to identify clusters of densely-interconnected actors; the minimization of BIC instantiated with the SBM, on the other hand, leads to a sharper distinction between hubs and peripheral actors, a picture that is further refined by instantiating BIC with the dcSBM.
 As the adjacency matrices visually confirm, employing inferential techniques leads to spot a nested architecture, with dense modules acting as cores of other, sparser ones.

-Such a picture is further refined by the results shown in fig.~\ref{fig:diversity}: by scattering the Shannon entropy of International Patent Classification (IPC) codes versus the number of distinct patent owners, one is able to assess the internal composition of the inventors' modules in terms of both organizational and technological diversity, i.e. whether they correspond to intra-firm/cross-firm collaborations (horizontal dimension) and whether their inventive activity is technologically specialized/generalist (vertical dimension).
-The share of single-company modules is small (below $25\%$ in AI and BT and virtually absent in SC), a feature reflecting the cross-institutional character of innovation; in terms of technological scope, most modules fall above the median, thus corresponding to generalist groups spanning several technological subfields.
+Such a picture is further refined by the results shown in Fig.~\ref{fig:diversity}: by scattering the normalized Shannon entropy of International Patent Classification (IPC) codes versus the number of distinct patent owners, one is able to assess the internal composition of the inventors' modules in terms of both organizational and technological diversity, i.e. whether they correspond to intra-firm/cross-firm collaborations (horizontal dimension) and whether their inventive activity is technologically specialized/generalist (vertical dimension).
+The share of single-company modules is small (below $25\%$ in AI and BT and virtually absent in SC), a feature reflecting the cross-institutional character of innovation; in terms of technological scope, most modules fall above the mean, thus corresponding to generalist groups spanning several technological subfields.
 To be noticed that the clusters returned by modularity maximization tend to be concentrated in the upper-right quadrant, thus revealing inter-company and technologically diverse collaborations; the clusters returned by BIC minimization, instead, display a higher variability, with a subset of smaller, specialized ones alongside larger, multi-firm groups.

 As Fig.~\ref{fig:owners_top500} shows, organization networks display a mesoscale architecture constituted of tree-like structures, mirroring a level of core-periphery -ness that is even more pronounced than the one characterizing inventor networks and suggesting a role-based partition of the system under consideration.